adynathos/WebGL-to-video/README.md

 * 1920x1080 resolution, preferably 60 frames per second
 * MP4 container with H264 encoding (we ask everyone for the same codec so that we can concatenate the videos without lossy re-encoding, h264 is a popular codec and can be played by web browsers)
 * Choose which elements best demonstrate your achievement - for example video of the rendering, recording of an interactive session, slides about the technical side etc...
+* Your commentary: recorded audio or subtitles (or both).
+In the commentary, please describe what your project is doing and how you achieved it.

 If you do not have previous experience with video capture and editing, we compiled some advice and examples here.
 We also provide code and instructions for capturing video in the WebGL framework.